replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 videoTrackingController.reportVideoTrackingEvent(videoId, ColorTvTrackingEventType.VIDEO_STOPPED, positionSeconds);
 ```

-`videoId` is an id which you have set in video feed provided in ColorTv dashboard.
+`videoId` is an id that you have set in your feed.
 `positionSeconds` is a postition at which the given event occur.

 To report fast-forwarding or rewinding through the video, use `VIDEO_PAUSED` at the start and `VIDEO_RESUMED` at the end of the process.